 The study finding provides empirical affirmation to the spirit of the Constitution of Uganda (1995 as amended) that Citizens have the right and duty to participate and own public resources as citizens because it influences change in public accountability.

 The study also provides credence to a number of public accountability laws, regulations and institutions which operate on the presumption that citizens can assume responsibility over public resources.
 Government Accountability Institutions (such as National Audit Organisations) operate on the same presumption that citizens can take up their responsibility and demand accountability for proper management of public resources.

 This study provides support to the role of citizens as critical in accountability process.
 Public officers aware of the power of social capital, have a tendency to interpret the laws so as to make it hard for citizens to harness social capital deliberately.
 Through networking social capital citizens' access accountability information in the custody of public officers remotely against their interest.
 In this way, the transparency in accountability tends to improve.
+A similar citizen's force can be used to sanction public officers who fail to present credible accountability.

-A similar citizen's force Shleifer and Vishny (1994); Boycko, Shleifer, and Vishny (1996) and Chong, Leong, and Woodliff (2007) however caution that Public ownership could be used to pursue political patronage which promote private interests of politicians and bureaucrats unless countered by multitude of citizen using social capital.
+Shleifer and Vishny (1994); Boycko, Shleifer, and Vishny (1996) and Chong, Leong, and Woodliff (2007) however caution that Public ownership could be used to pursue political patronage which promote private interests of politicians and bureaucrats unless countered by multitude of citizen using social capital.

-VI.
-Implication of the Study

-a) Theoretical implication
+19 Implication of the Study a) Theoretical implication